Skip to main content

 The Neuro-Endo-Immune Web of Inflammation

 Chronic activation of the HPA axis results in sustained exposure of peripheral tissues to high levels of glucocorticoids.
-While glucocorticoids have acute anti-inflammatory properties, their chronic presence induces a state of in immune cells.
+While glucocorticoids have acute anti-inflammatory properties, their chronic presence induces a state of glucocorticoid resistance in immune cells.
 These cells become less responsive to cortisol’s inhibitory signals, leading to a paradoxical state of systemic, low-grade inflammation.

 This inflammatory state is characterized by elevated levels of pro-inflammatory cytokines, such as interleukin-6 (IL-6) and tumor necrosis factor-alpha (TNF-α).
 These circulating cytokines act as signaling molecules that can cross the blood-brain barrier or activate afferent nerve pathways, thereby translating peripheral inflammation into central nervous system pathology.
 This process, termed neuroinflammation, is a critical link between the hormonal disturbances of chronic stress and their neurological consequences.